 The goal of the course is to foster cultural change by creating awareness of the need for accessible products while presenting high-level methods to improve the accessibility of products.

-Course Delivery: Introduction to Accessibility is offered as an on demand course.
-Contact our Microassist Training Team to enroll.
+Course Delivery: Introduction to Accessibility is offered as an on-demand course.
+Visit our Online Training Store to enroll.

 Anyone in a public or private organization who wants to know more about interacting with persons with disabilities.

 When participants have successfully completed this course, they will be able to:

 - Describe the benefits of including accessibility in their organizational practices.